Welcome to today's edition of the Rush 24-7 podcast.

 When you tell people they can't use Indian names, what do you expect them to do?

-So when you name your baseball team the Rippers, and you're from London, you might expect some blowback, even if it's London, Ontario, and you claim there's no connection to Jack the Ripper.
+So when you name your baseball team the Rippers and you're from London, you might expect some blowback, even if it's London, Ontario, and you claim there's no connection to Jack the Ripper.

-Joe Ballanger of the London Free Press reports the team in the Frontier Baseball League unveiled a name on Purple Day, which is a day designated by London Abused Women's Center to raise awareness for violence against women.
+Joe Belanger of the London Free Press reports the team in the Frontier Baseball League unveiled a name on Purple Day, which is a day designated by London Abused Women's Center to raise awareness for violence against women.

 So they announced the name of the team as the Rippers on Purple Day, a day designated by London Abused Women's Center to raise awareness of violence against women.